liusida/RoboGrammar/README.md

+# Origin

+This repository is forked from [allanzhao/RoboGrammar](https://github.com/allanzhao/RoboGrammar)

 # Compile without OpenGL

 HPC clusters usually don't have OpenGL support, so this repository shows how to install pyrobotdesign without OpenGL.